Warded lock

 Keys for some types of warded locks often have a characteristic symmetrical shape.
-The key on the right is a skeleton key.
+The third key is a skeleton key.

 A warded lock (also called a ward lock) is a type of lock that uses a set of obstructions, or wards, to prevent the lock from opening unless the correct key is inserted.
 The correct key has notches or slots corresponding to the obstructions in the lock, allowing it to rotate freely inside the lock.